DooPhiLong/8-Week-SQL-Challenge/Case Study #1 - Danny's Diner/Solution.md

 ![image](https://user-images.githubusercontent.com/120476961/225851850-f48ca2e2-b41e-4efb-9ef5-2db7f11210cd.png)

 ### 3/ What was the first item from the menu purchased by each customer?
+- RANK() : Returns the rank of each row within the partition of a result set.
+The rank of a row is one plus the number of ranks that come before the row in question.
 ```sql
 WITH PURCHASED_RANK AS (
 SELECT customer_id,